HMNB Portsmouth: Portsmouth Historic Dockyard

-The Royal Marines Museum is due to relocate to the Historic Dockyard from Eastney; it was scheduled to reopen in 2019 in Boathouse 6, but due to a funding shortage this has been delayed, probably until 2022.
-Following the relocation of a boatbuilding exhibit (to Boathouse 4), Boathouse 5 is being refurbished as a new 'orientation and ticketing facility'.
+Portsmouth Historic Quarter Trust

+The Portsmouth Naval Base Property Trust was established in 1985 (by the Ministry of Defence, English Heritage and Portsmouth City Council); it was granted a 99-year lease on the 12-acre site now known as Portsmouth Historic Dockyard, and this area was then fenced off from the working part of the dockyard.
+In 2009 it acquired in addition the leasehold of Priddy's Hard (a former RN Armament Depot on the other side of the harbour).
+In 2024 the charity was renamed Portsmouth Historic Quarter Trust; its main offices are in the former Police Superintendent's house, next to the Porters' Lodge.

+The Trust functions as the custodian of 'historic buildings, boats and spaces in and around Portsmouth Harbour', aiming to preserve and develop the 'rich maritime heritage and vibrant culture' of its sites, through 'building regeneration, boat restoration, volunteer activity and community collaboration'.
+It manages the areas of the Historic Dockyard that can be accessed free of charge, including Boathouse 4, Boathouse 7 and various outdoor spaces.

-The Portsmouth Naval Base Property Trust has long sought to extend the area of the Historic Dockyard to cover Dry Docks 4 and 5 and the historic Block Mills building among others.
-In 2015 an architectural design competition for the project was won by Latz+Partner; however the Ministry of Defence subsequently indicated that property to the north of the Mary Rose will not be ceded for several years at least, due to the site's proximity to the proposed berth of the new Queen Elizabeth-class aircraft carriers.
+The trust has long sought to extend the area of the Historic Dockyard to cover Dry Docks 4 and 5 and the historic Block Mills building (among others).
+In 2015 an architectural design competition for the project was won by Latz and Partner; however, the Ministry of Defence subsequently indicated that property to the north of the Mary Rose will not now be ceded for several years at least, due to the site's proximity to the berth of the new Queen Elizabeth-class aircraft carriers.

 History

 Along with Woolwich, Deptford, Chatham and Plymouth, Portsmouth has been one of the main Royal Navy Dockyards or Bases throughout its history.